 3.6 User Interface

 The user interface for all applications is the medium by which the user interacts and exchanges information with the system; because of this the interface must be designed to interact quickly with all the components of the application.
 This is achieved through efficient communication between the software and the hardware the application is installed upon and clear and concise coding practices.
+This is achieved through the application being coded across multiple languages so as to reach a broad range of devices.

 The design of the application shall enable the user to effectively manage their own Wellbeing Cards, this demands that the system provide an intuitive graphical interfacing for the user.
 This will be achieved through making clickable elements obvious to the user.
 By ensuring that each button, link or interaction is visually designed to telegraph to the user what of the application is clickable or not, allows for quick user integration into the application, with no need for prior experience.
 Users should not be fearful of whether or not an interaction will lead them to where they wish to go within the application nor should they have to worry themselves about design choices.